BEN00262/golang-windows-backdoor/README.md

 the traffic is **tls wrapped** to provide some security on the communications

 ### Issues
-On disconnecting the master the client does not reconnect back until the client is restarted again **will solve this on the next upload**
+On disconnecting the master the client does not reconnect back until the client is restarted again **will solve this on the next update**

 ### supported platform
 The RAT only works on windows platforms (x64) but the master can be compiled and run from anywhere